Oregon Court Records

 What are Oregon Juvenile Court Records?

 Juvenile court records are not obtainable by the public like typical criminal records.
 Mostly, organizations or people trying to obtain these records require permission from the court, which involves showing good reasons for getting the documents.
-Juvenile records can be available to the general public if the crime committed would be considered a major felony if an adult did it.
+Juvenile records may be available to the general public if the crime committed would be considered a major felony if an adult did it.
 To conduct a proper background search for a juvenile record, interested persons must pay a fee of $80 to the Department of State Police and also pay $252 for filing fees.

 - Affidavits